 While putting an intrinsically reinforcing behavior on cue such as barking may make it less frequent, there are some risks though to keep in mind.
 Sure, we can easily put non-intrinsically reinforcing behaviors on stimulus control, but with intrinsically reinforcing behaviors, things can get a tad bit more challenging as we’re competing with its self-reinforcing nature.

-For example, the dog may learn to bark only when the owner asks him to, but left to his own devices, the dog may revert to barking for its intrinsic value when he’s home alone.
+For example, the dog may learn to bark only when the owner asks him to, but left to his own devices, the dog will revert to barking for its intrinsic value when he’s home alone.
+This variable schedule of barking keeps the behavior alive and well (which can be troublesome in close-knit neighborhoods).
 And then, back to being in the presence of the owner, you may stumble on dogs who love to offer behaviors, so they will bark just in hopes of getting a reward.

 A less convoluted, and most importantly, less risky option may be to train the dog to perform an alternate behavior instead.
 An option may be to thank the dog for alerting if he’s barking at outside stimuli, and then re-directing the dog to another more acceptable activity, such as coming to the owner or lying down on a mat for some treats or a longer lasting reward such as a stuffed Kong.